eigenhombre/eigenhombre.github.com/_posts/2013-04-13-integration-testing-in-python-with-context-managers.md

 This strategy works, but it has a few significant drawbacks which get worse as a system grows in number of components and features:

 1. Subprocesses are expensive: orders of magnitude more expensive to start compared to starting threads, for example.
 This becomes especially problematic as the number of tests increases, since it's important to keep your tests running fast so that you will be encouraged to run them often;

 2. The code is pretty verbose, with all the `setUp`s, `tearDown`s, `super`, etc.

 3. As your system grows in complexity, the state of the various subprocesses, database connections, etc. is spread throughout the class heirarchy, making things harder to reason about.
 This is largely an effect of doing setup or teardown of resources far away from where those resources are actually used.
+An alternative is to have separate `TestCases` with their own `setUp` and `tearDown` for every combination of resources needed, but this will lead to even more verbosity and duplication of code.

 Problem 1 is addressed by running each component in its own thread rather than in a subprocess.
 To give you an idea of what sort of speed